jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 Start JConsole
 --------------

-To connect to the JBoss server using jconsole, open a command line and type the following command :
+To connect to the JBoss server using jconsole, open a command prompt and type the following command :

         For Linux:   JDK_HOME/bin/jconsole
         For Windows: JDK_HOME\bin\jconsole.exe